wn-doolittle/caliper-spec/guides/implementation-guide.md

 An LTI Tool can use the [LTI Caliper Connector](https://github.com/IMSGlobal/LTI-spec-Caliper/blob/master/docs/lti-spec-caliper.md) service to retrieve a Caliper endpoint to send events to and get an authorization token from.

-This service also specifies that the `Caliper.sessionId` value should be sent on an LTI launch.
+This service also specifies that the<code>Caliper.sessionId</code>value should be sent on an LTI launch.
 This is what Caliper calls the "Federated Session ID" as described in the [LTI Sessions and Identifiers](#lti-sessions-and-identifiers) section.

 #### How can I track how much LTI tools are used and privacy issues around them?